gooofy/zamia-speech/README.md

   These prompts are used during training of ASR models.

 - [Zamia (German)](http://goofy.zamia.org/voxforge/de/audio/zamia_de/):
-  Download all tar.xz files into the directory `<~/.speechrc:audio_corpora>/zamia_de` and unpack them.
+  Download all tar.gz files into the directory `<~/.speechrc:audio_corpora>/zamia_de` and unpack them.

 Links to Text Corpora